pgdogdev/docs/docs/installation.md

 password = "hunter2"
 ```

-!!! note
+!!! note "Configuring users"

     PgDog creates connection pools for each user/database pair.
-If no users are specified in `users.toml`,
-    all connection pools will be disabled and connections to Postgres will not be created.
+If no users are configured in `users.toml`, all connection pools will be disabled and PgDog won't connect to the database(s).

 ## Next steps